chefmatt2024/restaurant-startup-app/Iterum-Foods-Business-Plan.md

 **Tagline:** "Built by chefs, for chefs - no bullshit, just results"

 ### Key Value Proposition
 Iterum Foods offers a comprehensive suite of five integrated applications focused on the hands-on, day-to-day operations of running a food business - from recipe development to business planning, staff training, and operational management.
 We deliberately avoid POS systems and complex accounting software, instead focusing on the practical tools that chefs and restaurant owners use daily.
-Unlike fragmented solutions, our platform provides seamless integration and real-world insights from actual culinary professionals.
+Unlike fragmented solutions, our platform provides seamless integration and real-world insights from actual culinary professionals, with city-specific guidance starting with Boston and expanding to major markets nationwide.

 ### Market Opportunity
 - **Total Addressable Market:** $8.2B (Restaurant Operations & Planning Software)